Renew TLS certificates on Astronomer Software

 kubectl get certificates -n astronomer

-6. Note your certificate name for when you create a Kubernetes TLS secret and push it to your Software configuration as described in the Software installation guide (AWS, GCP, AKS).
+Note your certificate name.
+You will need it later when you create a Kubernetes TLS secret and push it to your Software configuration.
+See the Astronomer Software installation guide for the procedure.

 Manually renew TLS certificates